im-deep/giftbog/README.md

 # GiftBog
-A simple CLI for the r/FashionReps repfams to scrape Superbuy's giftbags.
+A simple tool for the r/FashionReps repfams to scrape Superbuy's giftbags.

 Installation
 ------------